MumboDiscord/spooncraft-docs/faq.markdown

 You can either allow certain individuals to build/access chests/use redstone on your claimed land or open it to the public.
 To do this, use these commands:

 1. Allows access for the public to build - `/trust public`
-2. Allows access for the public to use chests - `/containertrust public`
 3. Allows access for the public to use redstone - `/accesstrust public`
+2. Allows access for the public to use redstone and chests - `/containertrust public`

 If you want to restrict it to just certain players, just replace public with their IGN.